CTR-tools/CTR-ModSDK/README.md

 ## Requirements

 This SDK requires the installation of [mateusfavarin](https://github.com/mateusfavarin)'s [psx-modding-toolchain](https://github.com/mateusfavarin/psx-modding-toolchain).
 You can check the repo's readme for instructions on the installation and additional documentation on its usage.
+All python and pip steps are mandatory.

 ## Downloading the SDK

-Clone this repository:
+After setting up psx-modding-toolchain, clone this repository into the local directory psx-modding-toolchain/games:

 ```
 $ git clone https://github.com/CTR-Tools/CTR-ModSDK.git